We’re turning the bathroom into a privacy-first health operating system.

 The architecture is the trust signal.

-The BHOS Manifesto.
+The BHOS Principles.

 Eight commitments that define what it means to belong to this ecosystem.
 Public, evaluable, and signed.
 If you cannot sign in public, you cannot sign at all.